segmentio/segment-docs/src/connections/destinations/catalog/button/index.md

 > **Tip!** Make sure you record any different names for `Deep Link Opened` Track events across your sources so you know which are sent where.

 ### Installs
-To track mobile app installs, utilize Segment's [Application Installed](https://segment.com/docs/connections/spec/mobile/#application-installed) event.
+To track mobile app installs, use Segment's [Application Installed](https://segment.com/docs/connections/spec/mobile/#application-installed) event.

 Capture the referring URL when possible.
 An example would look like: